McMasterRS/WARIO-Editor/docs/developer/settings.md

 ### 4 - Handling Loading

-Now that there is a system in place for saving the state of the settings window, code must be added to ```buildUI``` to make sure that the widgets are properly updated upon loading a flowchart file.
-As the function must be able to handle both new and loaded settings windows, each key must be checked before being applied if it is found to exist
+Now that there is a system in place for saving the state of the settings window, code must be added to ```buildUI``` to make sure that the widgets are properly updated upon loading a pipeline.
+As the function must be able to handle both new and loaded settings windows, we must check if to see if each key exists before applying

 ```python3
     def buildUI(self, settings):